riyuzenn/kura/.github/readme.md

 ## Kura

 Face detection & anonymizer tool written in Rust.
+It ain't perfect, but it works

 ### Installation
 Build it using `nightly` instead.